gregorkrz/jetclustering/README.md

 Use the scripts in `scripts/` to produce the joint plots of F1 score, precision, recall etc.

+### Producing plots

+Run the script `pythpn -m scripts.plot_eval_count_matched_quarks --input <input>` where input points to the directory produced by the `test_plot_jobs` (with the name the same as the tag).
+You need to modify the dictionary around line 320 that maps the training run IDs to 'standardized' names (e.g. LGATr_GP_IRC_SN).
+The whole script has developed in a series of tiny additions of new plots, so itšs not the most efficient and it might benefit from restructuring.

 ### Download trained models